Juiz De Fora Minas Gerais, Brazil Travel Guide

 Choosing locally-owned restaurants, cafes, shops, and perhaps hiring local independent guides directs money into the community.

-Purchase crafts and local products from the source artisans or reputable local places that ensure fair compensation for their work.
+Purchase crafts and products from the area from the source artisans or reputable local shops that ensure fair compensation for their service.

-Choose locally-owned restaurants, cafes, and guesthouses instead of global chains whenever feasible.
-This keeps money within the community and supports local families.
+Choose locally-owned restaurants, cafes, and guesthouses over international chains whenever feasible.
+This keeps money within the local population and supports local families.

 Be aware of and avoid any activities that exploit people, animals, or the environment.
 Research tour operators to ensure they follow ethical guidelines.